Concept Drift and Long-Tailed Distribution in Fine-Grained Visual Categorization: Benchmark and Method

 To avoid occasional factors in comparison, we repeat each experiment for three times independently and report the averaged performance.
 All the models take as input the images with the size of $600\times600$ pixels.
-The preprocessing of the input follows the common configurations.
+The pre-processing of the input follows the common configurations.
 Specifically, random translation and random horizontal flipping are adopted for data augmentation during training and the center cropped image is used during inference.
+During training, we directly optimize the whole network using stochastic gradient descent with batch size of 16, momentum of 0.9, weight decay of $10^{-4}$ and learning rate of $10^{-3}$, periodically annealed by 0.1.
 The implementation is based on the Torch framework \cite{collobert2011torch7} and a Titan X GPU.